Table of Contents

 4-Trust in God and don’t allow anxiety, fear and the worries of life to trouble your soul.
 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:6,7).

-6-Avoid the wrong king of music that troubles the spirit.
+6-Avoid the wrong king of music that troubles the spirit and listen to godly music.
 The Bible mentions that when Saul was troubled emotionally, “David would play his harp.
 Saul would relax and feel better, and the evil spirit would go away” from him (1 Samuel 16:23).

 In His service,